 E Fort Augustus

 We will then continue with our trip to Loch Ness and pass through Fort William.
 This huge Scottish mountains and Ben Nevis will take us into The Great Glen.
 The Great Glen Fault divides the heart of The Highlands and takes in Loch Linhe, Loch Lochy, Loch Oich and Loch Ness.
 The Caledonian Canal and the Fort Augustus lock system will be our next destination.
-There’ll be plenty of time to visit the canal and to go on the Loch Ness cruise if you choose to do so.
+There’ll be plenty of time to visit the canal, to have lunch at any of the places available and to go on the Loch Ness cruise if you choose to do so.
 Don’t forget your camera, from this viewpoint you can get some amazong shots of the lake and its landscape.

 F Commando Memorial